Saving into a Help to Buy ISA or Lifetime ISA?

 - You can use it to buy a home worth up to £250,000, or up to £450,000 in London.

 - The bonus is paid on buying a home and funds are available on completion.

 - If withdrawing for any reason other than buying your first home, there are no government charges but also no bonus is paid.

 - Designed to help people aged between 18 and 40 save up for their first home, or retirement.

 - You can use it to buy a home worth up to £450,000 anywhere in the country.

-- The bonus is paid monthly and funds are available on exchange.
+- The bonus is paid monthly and funds are available on exchange of contracts on purchase.

 Which one should I use?

 If you have both a Help to Buy ISA and a Lifetime ISA, then you can continue to save into both accounts.
 Be aware that you will only be able to claim one bonus towards the purchase of your first home.

 The main difference is that you can save £4,000 a year in a Lifetime ISA, compared with £2,400 (£3,400 in year one) in a Help to Buy ISA.
 This could mean a much bigger and quicker bonus when compared to a Help to Buy ISA.
 Although the Help to Buy ISA does provide a more flexible approach to saving.

 The bonus on the Help to Buy ISA however needs to be claimed between exchange and completion.
 This means any bonus will contribute towards your overall or mortgage deposit and therefore can’t be used at exchange.

-If you draw the money out before the age of 60 for anything other than buying your first property you will have to pay a government penalty of 25% - reduced to 20% until 5 April 2020 - which could mean you receiving less back than you put in.
+If you draw the money out before the age of 60 for anything other than buying your first property you will have to pay a government penalty of 25% which could mean you receiving less back than you put in.

 Can I transfer money between these ISA accounts?

 Yes, you can still transfer your Help to Buy ISA from your current provider.
 You will need to check that the bank, building society or credit union you are looking to move to offers the Help to Buy ISA and accepts transfers in.